wsharp07/thesharpdev.com/thesharpdev.com/content/posts/th-iot-part-3/index.md

 In the [part two](/posts/th-iot-part-2) we assembled the hardware and were able to read data off of the DHT22 sensor.
 Then we took that data and displayed it on a web page.

-During this part we will go over how to send this data to the cloud and chart it.
+During this part, we will go over how to send this data to the cloud and chart it.
 This way we can view trends and live information from the internet.

 I was going to just document the successful outcome, but then I realized that would just cover up that sometimes we need to fail and pivot.
 In a separate post I'll list out my failed attempt to use AWS IoT.
 Let's get started!